Colletta di Castelbianco

-Colletta di Castelbianco is an ancient village in the Maritime Alps and near the Italian Riviera in the province of Savona in Liguria, Italy.
+Colletta di Castelbianco is an ancient village in the Maritime Alps and a frazione of the comune of Castelbianco, in the province of Savona in Liguria, Italy.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The village is entirely built of stone and was probably established as a defense against the Saracens in the 13th century.